CMPSC-310-AI-Spring2023/course_information/community_guidelines.md

 ## Course community guidelines to govern interactions in CMPSC 310 Spring 2023

-## Deadline: January 20th at 9:00am

-## Activity grade: all students must make a contribution (e.g. commit) to receive credit

 ### Interactions in class and lab

 - TODO: add desired behavior for this category